top of page

 Case Study 2: Failure to Reinstate

 A California administrative assistant took FMLA leave after being diagnosed with a serious medical condition.
-Upon her return, she found that her position had been filled, and she was placed in a lower-paying job.
-She sued her employer for failure to reinstate and received a substantial settlement, as the court found the employer had violated FMLA regulations.
+Upon her return, she found that her position had been filled and that she had been placed in a lower-paying job.
+She sued her employer for failure to reinstate and received a substantial settlement, as the court found that the employer had violated the FMLA.

 Case Study 3: Denied Leave for Misclassification